spsquared/SPARK_Future-Engineers_2023/README.md

 ## Chassis

 The chassis consists of a lower base with vertical walls to mount the rear axle and upper platforms.
-It has space for the battery and an ESC (electronic speed controller) bay in the rear, and a compartment in the front for the steering mechanism.
-The rear axle is sourced from the Atom 2 GT12 pan car kit by Schumacher, and is mounted vertically to save space.
+It has space for the battery and ESC (electronic speed controller) bay in the rear, and a compartment in the front for the steering mechanism.
+The rear axle is sourced from the Atom 2 GT12 pan car kit by Schumacher and is mounted vertically to save space.

 The electronics platforms sit on top of the chassis base, and the main platform is also a structural component that provides rigidity to the chassis.
 Because the electronics are on top, they are easily accessible and wiring is fairly simple.
 The only exceptions are the ESC, which is in the rear, and the IMU (inertial measurement unit, used for measuring angles and velocity).